ai6k/SourdoughWatch/README.md

+## NOTE
+The sensors haven't been incorporated yet, I'm waiting for them to arrive from Adafruit.

 # SourdoughWatch

 SourdoughWatch is a hardware + software project that monitors the health of a sourdough starter using an Arduino Giga R1, sensors, and a 3.2" ILI9341 TFT display.
 It tracks temperature, humidity, rise activity, and feeding cycles, and shows everything on a simple, easy-to-read screen.